 Job market information

-T&O surgery is a very competitive surgical specialty.
+T&O surgery is a competitive surgical specialty.

 Applicants with prior surgical experience are more likely to be offered ST3 posts than those applying from core training.

 The competition ratio (CR) for Core Surgical Training in 2015 was 2.31 (NHS Specialty Training, 2015).

 The report “Securing the future workforce supply: trauma and orthopaedic surgery stocktake” by the Centre for Workforce Intelligence (CfWI, 2014) has detailed information on the workforce and trends within the specialty) (Securing the future workforce supply: trauma and orthopaedic surgery stocktake)

 On this page we have information for England only.
 For information regarding Scotland, Wales and Northern Ireland please click on the links below.

 Applications for core surgery training are made via the Core Surgery National Recruitment Office.
 Further details including closing dates can be found on the Office's website.